sia-steve/Slate/source/index.html.md

 }
 ```

-gets a list of folders tracked by the host's storage manager.
+Gets a list of folders tracked by the host's storage manager.

-`"path": "/home/foo/bar",`
+**path**
-// Absolute path to the storage folder on the local filesystem.
+Absolute path to the storage folder on the local filesystem.

-`"capacity": 50000000000, // bytes`
+**capacity** | bytes
-// Maximum capacity of the storage folder.
+Maximum capacity of the storage folder.
 The host will not store more than this many bytes in the folder.
 This capacity is not checked against the drive's remaining capacity.
 Therefore, you must manually ensure the disk has sufficient capacity for the folder at all times.
 Otherwise you risk losing renter's data and failing storage proofs.

-`"capacityremaining": 100000, // bytes`
+**capacityremaining** | bytes
-// Unused capacity of the storage folder.
+Unused capacity of the storage folder.

-`"failedreads":  0, "failedwrites": 1,`
+**failedreads, failedwrites**
-// Number of failed disk read & write operations.
+Number of failed disk read & write operations.
 A large number of failed reads or writes indicates a problem with the filesystem or drive's hardware.

-`"successfulreads":  2, "successfulwrites": 3`
+**successfulreads, successfulwrites**
-// Number of successful read & write operations.
+Number of successful read & write operations.

 ## /host/storage/folders/add [POST]